nys99/User_Analytics/README.md

 UserAnalytics is a chrome extension which tracks how much time a user spends on different websites and visualizes the data for the user.

-This project was created in a great through UW CSE 403.
+This project was created in a group through UW CSE 403.

 ## Install & Run UserAnalytics
 1. Clone this repository to your machine.